AliHj98/Flipper-phone-app-sim800l/README.md

 | 13 TX            | RX              |
 | 14 RX            | TX              |
 |8, 18 GND         | GND             |

-Info: If possible, do not power your devices from 3V3 (pin 9) Flipper Zero.
-It does not support hot plugging.

 ## Phone status
 Sends AT+CPAS Command